nirtamir2/eslint-plugin-sort-export-all/README.md

   `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.

   `natural` - if `true`, enforce properties to be in natural order.
 Default is false.
-Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
+Natural Order compares strings containing a combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number `3` in Natural Sorting.

   ```
   Standard sorting:   Natural order sorting: